John Forbes (British Army officer)

-John Forbes (5 September 1707 – 11 March 1759) was a Scottish professional soldier who served in the British Army from 1729 until his death in 1759.

-During the 1754 to 1763 French and Indian War, he commanded the 1758 Forbes Expedition that occupied the French outpost of Fort Duquesne, now Pittsburgh, Pennsylvania.
+Brigadier-General John Forbes (5 September 1707 – 11 March 1759) was a British Army officer.
+During the French and Indian War, he commanded the 1758 Forbes Expedition which occupied the French outpost of Fort Duquesne.
 This required the construction of a military trail known as the Forbes Road, which became an important route for settlement of the Western United States.

-Forbes died in Philadelphia and was buried in the chancel of Christ Church, where his memorial can still be seen.
+Forbes died in Philadelphia and was buried in the chancel of Christ Church, Philadelphia.

 Life

 John Forbes was born in Dunfermline on 5 September 1707, youngest child of Colonel John Forbes, 1658–1707, who died several months before his birth, and Elizabeth Graham, daughter of an Edinburgh merchant.
 His uncle, Duncan Forbes (1644-1704), was a prominent supporter of William of Orange and obtained his brother John an army commission.

 In 1701, Colonel Forbes purchased Pittencrieff Park, near Dunfermline, and it was here John grew up.
 He had five elder sisters, of whom little is known, and two older brothers; Arthur (1703-1757), who inherited the estate, and Hugh (1704-1760), who became a lawyer.
 All three of the Forbes brothers had problems with money; John borrowed large sums to pursue his military career, while Arthur ruined himself expanding Pittencrief, which was sold after his death.

 Forbes married Anna Donald and had a daughter Anna.